MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Set-SystemMessage.md

 The identity value of a system message uses one of these formats:

-- System messages for enhanced status codes: `<Language>\<Internal | External>\<DSNcode>`.
-For example, `En\Internal\5.1.2` or `Ja\External\5.1.2`.
+- System messages for enhanced status codes: Language\InternalOrExternal\DSNcode.
+For example, En\Internal\5.1.2 or Ja\External\5.1.2.

-- System messages for quotas: `<Language>\<QuotaMessageType>`.
-For example, `En\ProhibitSendReceiveMailBox`.
+- System messages for quotas: Language\QuotaMessageType.
+For example, En\ProhibitSendReceiveMailBox.

-`<Language>`: For the list of supported language codes, see Supported languages for NDRs (https://technet.microsoft.com/library/aa996803.aspx#NDRLanguages).
+Language: For the list of supported language codes, see Supported languages for NDRs (https://technet.microsoft.com/library/aa996803.aspx#NDRLanguages).

-`<DSNCode>`: Valid values are 4.x.y or 5.x.y where x and y are one to three digit numbers.
+DSNCode: Valid values are 4.x.y or 5.x.y where x and y are one to three digit numbers.
 To see the enhanced system codes that are currently used by custom system messages, run the command Get-SystemMessage.
-To generate a list of default enhanced status codes that are used by Exchange, run this command: Get-SystemMessage -Original | Select-Object -Property Identity,DsnCode,Language,Text | ConvertTo-Html \> "C:\My Documents\Default DSNs.html".
+To generate a list of default enhanced status codes that are used by Exchange, run this command: `Get-SystemMessage -Original | Select-Object -Property Identity,DsnCode,Language,Text | ConvertTo-Html > "C:\My Documents\Default DSNs.html"`.

-`<QuotaMessageType>`: Valid value are:
+QuotaMessageType: Valid value are:

 Mailbox size quotas: